yukikitayama/typescript/README.md

 - Using `class` and `implements`, you can implement `interface`.
 It forces a new class to have properties of the interface as **contracts of class**.
 - `interface` can be extendable or redefined.
 - For React purposes, we can use either interface or type.

+**Type guard** is a `if` statement that checks which concrete type is being used by checking the value of type assigned variable or checking the type by `typeof`.
+This operation of code is called **type narrowing**.
+- `typeof` operator to check if you are dealing with a specific type
+- `instanceof` operator to check fi an object value is based on some specific class
+- `in` operator to check if an object contains a specific property.

+You cannot check if a value meets the definition of a custom type (type alias) or interface type.

 Compile
 - `tsc file-name.ts`